cdvetal/ELICIT/README.md

 - Line 1 lists all the X coordinates of the graph that describes the target curve
 - Line 2 lists all the Y coordinates of the graph that describes the target curve

-For each line, separated by spaces
+For each line, separated by spaces:
  - Population_ID
  - Individual_ID
  - Genetic_Operator (-1: first population // 0: Copy // 1: Mutation // 2: Crossover // 3: Elitism Copy // 4: Crossover+Mutation)